 External interrupt is IRQ 2.

 The I/O ports can operate in two modes.
 The one we normally use (controlling the pins directly) is "parallel mode".
 The other mode is "serial mode", and it's only really used by the modem.
-It gimmicks the serial ports in old PCs, but it's also really slow which is why nothing else bothers with it.
+It mimics the serial ports in old PCs (albeit at 5V), but it's also really slow which is why nothing else bothers with it.

 Serial mode uses its own set of registers: